-In the bygone B.C. (before Covid) days, schools like Comedy Guys, Funny Bone, and My Improv were famous for their defensive driving classes that were more or less dinner and a show.
+In the bygone B.C. (before Covid) days, schools like Comedy Guys and Funny Bone were famous for their defensive driving classes that were more or less dinner and a show.
 Hopefully, they’ll be back soon.

 If You Have Received a Ticket in Waco

 Defensive driving courses can be used to improve driving skills and earn insurance discounts, but the benefit most people look for is ticket dismissal.